 The Prospectus is not a recommendation to subscribe for or acquire Covered Bonds issued under the Programme.
-Any recipients of this Prospectus and/or any Final Terms, must make their own assessment of SEB based on this Prospectus, the documents incorporated by reference (see Section "Incorporation by reference"), the Final Terms of each Covered Bond Loan and any supplements to this Prospectus.
+Any recipients of this Prospectus and/or any Final Terms, must make their own assessment of SEB based on this Prospectus, the documents incorporated by reference (see Sections "Incorporation by reference" and "Future information incorporated by reference"), the Final Terms of each Covered Bond Loan and any supplements to this Prospectus.